Nashville Predators: Peter Laviolette era (2014–2020)

-Early playoff exits (2018–2020)

-The next season saw the Predators clinch their second consecutive division title, but lost to the Dallas Stars in the first round of the 2019 playoffs.
+During the 2018–19 season, the Predators traded out Kevin Fiala for Mikael Granlund and also acquired Wayne Simmonds from the Philadelphia Flyers for Ryan Hartman.
+The Predators clinched their second consecutive division title, but lost to the Dallas Stars in the first round of the 2019 playoffs.
+The team had the worst power play percentage in the league that season.

+In the 2019–20 offseason, the Predators traded out P. K. Subban to the New Jersey Devils for Steven Santini a prospect and two draft picks.
+They also picked up Matt Duchene in free agency.
 The Predators played in their first outdoor game at the 2020 Winter Classic, facing the Dallas Stars at the Cotton Bowl.
 The Predators fired head coach Laviolette on January 6, 2020, with the team sitting at sixth place in the division at the time and a record of 19–15–7.

-John Hynes era (2020–2023)

-Continued playoff struggles (2020–2023)
+Continued playoff inconsistency and retool (2020–present)

 On January 7, 2020, John Hynes was hired as the third head coach in the Predators' franchise history.
 In Hynes' first game as coach, Pekka Rinne became the second Predators goaltender to score a goal in a 5–2 win over the Chicago Blackhawks.
-The team's season would come to an abrupt end two months later when the league suspended operations due to the COVID-19 pandemic.
-The Predators advanced to the 2020 playoffs, but were defeated by the Arizona Coyotes in the qualifying round.
+The Predators advanced to the 2020 expanded playoffs, but were defeated by the Arizona Coyotes in the qualifying round.
 The Predators returned to the playoffs in 2021, but were defeated by the Carolina Hurricanes in the first round.
+Following the playoffs, Rinne announced his retirement.
+He finished his career playing only with the Predators and the team's leader in wins and games played.

-The Predators hosted the Tampa Bay Lightning at Nissan Stadium in their second outdoor game, the 2022 Stadium Series, on February 26, 2022, losing 3–2 in front of a crowd of 68,619.
+The Predators hosted the Tampa Bay Lightning at Nissan Stadium in their second outdoor game, the 2022 Stadium Series, on February 26, 2022, losing 3–2.
 They clinched the 2022 playoffs, but were swept by the eventual Stanley Cup champion Colorado Avalanche in the first round.

+On June 17, 2022, former Governor of Tennessee Bill Haslam began purchasing shares in the club to become the majority owner.

 In February 2023, David Poile announced that he would retire as general manager of the team at the end of the 2022–23 season, and that former head coach Barry Trotz would succeed him, effective June 30, 2023.
+The team became sellers at the trade deadline shipping out Tanner Jeannot, Mikael Granlund, and Mattias Ekholm for multiple draft picks.
+The team missed the playoffs for the first time in eight seasons.